A planet-host ratio relation to synthesize microlensing and transiting exoplanet demography from Roman: Planet--host ratio relation models

 where $\lambda$ is a constant.
 As the over-predictive behaviour seems more prominent at lower values of $T_\star$, we scale the quadratic term negatively with $\tau_\star$.

 A list of the fit parameters and variables used in all of our models is laid out in Table~\ref{tab:param_defs}, including those relevant to the treatment of orbital period discussed later in Section~\ref{sec:orb_period}.
 Table~\ref{tab:param_results} summarises the fit parameters, BIC, and number of planets removed due to iterative clipping at $3 \sigma$, for the six PHRR models presented so far.
+Large host stars and outliers identified by sigma clipping at $3\sigma$ were removed.
 The quadratic model with temperature-dependent $q_{br}$ is shown in Figure~\ref{fig:qv_q_delta} as an example.

 The BIC values favour a universal mass ratio break when comparing quadratic models, however neither of these can improve upon the model with variable $n_1$ and universal $q_{br}$.
 The residuals in Figure~\ref{fig:qv_q_delta} are scattered at large mass ratios for both under- and over-predictions.
 Over-predicted transit depths beyond the RMS residual are almost exclusively for the coolest stars, which could be indicative of a failure to fully characterise the transition regime between low and high mass ratios.